What is Green Tea Extract?

 The Bottom Line

 Green tea may also effectively reduce inflammation and chronic pain, improve skin conditions and shorten exercise recovery times.
 Green tea has been praised as an herbal medicine for centuries.
-In fact, it boasts many antioxidants found in many fruit and vegetables.
+Consider adding it to your daily routine to reap the benefits!

 By: Sarah Foley